-Please refer to the audited annual financial statements for the year ended December 31, 2022 which were filed on SEDAR+.
+Please refer to the audited annual financial statements for the years ended December 31, 2023 and 2022 which have been filed on SEDAR+.

 RISKS AND UNCERTAINTIES

 The Company is in the business of acquiring, exploring and developing gold and silver properties.
 The Company is exposed to a number of risks and uncertainties that are common to other resource exploration companies in the same business.